Anarion-zuo/Gitbooks/GitBook_Algorithm/introduction-to-algorithm.md

 #### Bi-directional Search

 Run Dijkstra on both direction.
 Drop the traversed vertices at each step.
 When some vertex u has been processed both in the forward search and backward search, the process is terminated.
 First, find a vertex x, having minimum $d_f[x]+d_b[x]$.
-If x was processed first from both $Q_f$ and $Q_b$, find shortest path using $\Pi_f$ from S to x, then find shortest path using $\Pi_b​$ from t to x, backwardly.
+If x was processed first from both $Q_f$ and $Q_b$, find shortest path using $\Pi_f$ from S to x, then find shortest path using $\Pi_b$ from t to x, backwardly.

 ## Dynamic Programming \(DP)